The SEG Advanced Modeling Corporation is led by a Board of Directors, each serving a three-year term.

-Henri Houllevigue is currently Vice President, Geophysics in Total E&P Research & Technology USA, LLC.
-He previously occupied the following positions: Geophysical Operations and Technology Manager with TOTAL (2006-2011) in Pau at the Corporate Technical center, Chief Geophysicist for Total Nigeria (2002-2006) and Block 32 Exploration Manager for Total Angola (1999-2002).
+Henri Houllevigue is currently Exploration Portfolio Management VP Americas, in Total E&P Research & Technology USA, LLC.
+He previously occupied the following positions: Vice President, Geophysics in Total E&P Research & Technology USA (2011-2013), Geophysical Operations and Technology Manager with TOTAL (2006-2011) in Pau at the Corporate Technical center, Chief Geophysicist for Total Nigeria (2002-2006) and Block 32 Exploration Manager for Total Angola (1999-2002).
 Houllevigue's past work experience also includes postings as Interpretation Geophysicist in Indonesia and in corporate teams, Head of Acquisition and Processing in Syria and Azimuthal Seismic R& D project manager.
 He received his engineering degree from the Ecole des Mines de Nancy and graduated in Geophysics in the IFP school (ENSPM).

 Yaoguo Li received his BSc in geophysics from the Wuhan College of Geology in 1983, and his PhD in geophysics from the University of British Columbia in 1992.
 He worked with the UBC-Geophysical Inversion Facility at UBC from 1992 to 1999, first as a post-doctoral Fellow and then as a Research Associate.
 He is currently an Associate Professor of Geophysics at the Colorado School of Mines and leads the center for Gravity, Electrical, and Magnetic Studies (CGEM) and the Gravity and Magnetics Research Consortium (GMRC).
 His research interests include inverse theory; inversion of gravity, magnetic, and electromagnetic data arising from applied geophysics; and their applications to oil, gas, and mineral explorations, environmental and geotechnical problems.
 He has developed or co-developed a number of program libraries for inverting different types of geophysical data, including DCIP2D, DCIP3D, GRAV3D, MAG3D, GG3D, BININV3D, and AMP3D.
 He is a co-recipient of the 1999 Gerald W. Hohmann Award, SERDP 2007 Project of the Year Award, and 2010 ASEG-PESA Laric Hawkins Award.
 He is currently a member of SEG and AGU.